 NTO (Association of Norwegian Theatres and Orchestras) is an association for employers within the field of professional music and theatre.

-Our members represent national and regional theatres, opera and orchestras and producing theatres, programming theatres, and music ensembles.
+Our members represent national and regional theatres, opera and orchestras, producing theatres, programming theatres, and music institutions and ensembles.

 As an association for employers, NTO negotiates agreements on behalf of their members, or assist members in negotiations with trade unions.

 - Norsk Skuespillerforbund (The Norwegian Actors' Equity Association)

 - Norsk Scenekunstinstruktørforening (The Norwegian Union for Stage directors)